So, you want to know if you can buy CBD oil in Australia? We’re going to explain exactly how and where you can do this.

 If you can’t receive answers to these questions, you really shouldn’t be wasting your money or risking your health.

 - Is the oil full-spectrum CBD?

 - Has the oil been independently tested?

-Let’s change the conversation
+We need to change the conversation

-By far the biggest tragedy is that people who could really benefit from CBD products aren’t given the opportunity to explore these incredible benefits with use from a high quality product.
-They are sold either a poor quality product or a product not suitable to their condition and unique physiology.
+By far, the biggest tragedy is that people who could really benefit from CBD products aren’t given the opportunity to explore these incredible benefits with the use of a high-quality, affordable product.

 They are sold either a poor-quality product or a product not suitable to their condition and unique physiology and/or given poor quality advice and education about their product and how to best use it.
 This can still be a risk with legal CBD oil products as well.